The Highlanders (Doctor Who)

-The Highlanders is the completely missing fourth serial of the fourth season in the British science fiction television series Doctor Who, which was first broadcast in four weekly parts from 17 December 1966 to 7 January 1967.
+The Highlanders is the completely missing fourth serial of the fourth season of the British science fiction television series Doctor Who, which was first broadcast in four weekly parts from 17 December 1966 to 7 January 1967.

 In this serial, the Doctor (Patrick Troughton) and his travelling companions Ben (Michael Craze) and Polly (Anneke Wills) arrive in the Scottish Highlands in 1746, just after the Battle of Culloden.
-They gain the trust of the Jacobites, but their friendliness gets them into serious trouble with the Redcoats led by Lieutenant Algernon Ffinch (Michael Elwyn).
+They gain the trust of the Jacobites, but their friendliness gets them into serious trouble with government troops led by Lieutenant Algernon ffinch (Michael Elwyn).
 This serial is the first appearance of Frazer Hines as companion-to-be Jamie McCrimmon.

 Although audio recordings, still photographs, and clips of the story exist, no episodes of this serial are known to have survived.

 Plot

-Following the Battle of Culloden, the British army is triumphant over the rebel forces of Bonnie Prince Charlie.
-When the TARDIS arrives, the Second Doctor, Ben and Polly encounter fleeing Scots rebels and are taken prisoner by them.
-They all hide in a deserted cottage with the Laird Colin McLaren, who has been badly wounded; his daughter Kirsty; his piper Jamie McCrimmon; and his son Alexander, who dies defending them from a patrol of English soldiers mopping up survivors.
-The patrol leader, Lt.
-Algernon Ffinch, is an ineffectual fop, but his Sergeant is more forceful and takes the Doctor, Jamie, Ben and the Laird to be hanged.
-But Polly and Kirsty manage to slip away.
+Following the Battle of Culloden, government forces have triumphed over the Jacobite Army of Charles Edward Stewart.
+When the TARDIS arrives, the Second Doctor, Ben and Polly encounter fleeing Jacobite troops and are taken prisoner by them.
+They hide in a deserted cottage with the Laird Colin McLaren, who has been badly wounded, along with his daughter Kirsty, his piper Jamie McCrimmon and his son Alexander, who dies defending them from a patrol of government soldiers conducting mopping-up operations.
+The patrol's leader, Lieutenant Algernon ffinch, is an ineffectual fop, but a sergeant from the patrol is more forceful and takes the Doctor, Jamie, Ben and the Laird to be hanged.
+Polly and Kirsty manage to slip away.

-The two women hide in a cave, then an animal pit, from Lt.
-Ffinch, who believes the Prince to be one of them following the rumour that he fled the battlefield as a woman.
-Eventually Ffinch finds them, but they trick him and steal his money.
+They hide in a cave, then an animal pit, from ffinch, who believes Stewart to be one of them following the rumour that he fled the battlefield as a woman.
+Eventually ffinch finds them, but they trick him and steal his money.
 Later in Inverness, the nearest major town to Culloden, they run into him again and use his previous foolishness to blackmail him.

-Elsewhere on the battlefield, the Royal Commissioner of Prisons, a shady character called Grey, plots to enslave any highlanders still alive and ship them to the colonies.
-He makes contact with an unscrupulous sea captain called Trask who agrees to use his ship “The Annabelle” for this.
+Elsewhere on the battlefield, Grey, the shady Royal Commissioner of Prisons, plans to ship Jacobite prisoners of war to the American colonies and sell them into indentured servitude.
+He contacts an unscrupulous sea captain called Trask who agrees to use his ship Annabelle for this purpose.
 Amongst the prisoners he identifies for sale are the Doctor, Jamie, Ben, and the Laird.
-They are taken to the prison in Inverness but the Doctor cons his way out, and overpowers Grey and his secretary Perkins to make his escape.
-Grey is freed by Trask, who reports that the transportation plan has begun and arranges for a number of prisoners, including Jamie, Ben and the Laird, to be transferred to the ship.
-The prisoners learn that they are being sold as slaves but most accept this fate, believing seven years indentured labour to be better than the gallows.
+They are taken to the prison in Inverness but the Doctor cons his way out, and overpowers Grey and his secretary Perkins to escape.
+Grey is freed by Trask, who reports that the transportation plan has begun and arranges for a number of prisoners, including Jamie, Ben and the Laird, to be transferred to Annabelle.
+The prisoners learn that they are being sold into indentured servitude in the West Indies but most accept this fate, believing seven years of indentured labour to be better than being executed.
 Only Ben, Jamie, the Laird and one of his friends, Willie Mackay, refuse to sign.
-When Ben attacks Grey, Trask has him thrown into the sea at the end of a rope.
+When Ben attacks Grey, Trask has him thrown into the sea while tied to the end of a rope.